LemmySmackett/LemmySmackettCom/content/stories/mature/love_in_the_time_of_llms.md

 Doug furrows his brow.
 "You want me to ask ChatGPT how  to find dick in this room?
 That's a little too context specific, don't you think?"

-"You're dick!"
+"Your dick!"
 She seizes his collar with both hands.
 "I want to suck your dick!
 I'm flirting with you, you idiot!"

 "...oh."